Monshou1251/Monshou1251/README.md

 --------------------
 ## 🧠 About Me

-I'm a fullstack web developer with experience in building internal tools, accounting systems, BI integrations, and cybersecurity training platforms.
+I'm a fullstack developer with experience in building internal tools, accounting systems, BI integrations, and cybersecurity training platforms.

 In my work, I focus on clean architecture, automation, and scalability.
 I’ve developed systems with asynchronous processing, custom Airflow plugins, LDAP-based access control, and secure CTF challenges.